Milestones in the history of the ZHAW

 Various events have contributed to the colourful history of the ZHAW, for example the reform process of the universities of applied sciences in the 1990s, and then the cantonal reorganisation, which led to the formation of the ZHAW in 2007.
 Here’s a summary of the most important milestones in the history of the ZHAW.

-This year, the ZHAW is celebrating its tenth anniversary.
-Established in 2007, the ZHAW is now one of the leading universities of applied sciences in Switzerland, training over 12,000 students for success in an ever-changing job market.
+The ZHAW celebrated its 10-year anniversary last year.
+Established in 2007, the ZHAW is now one of the leading Swiss universities of applied sciences, providing an education to over 12,000 students in a rapidly changing professional world.

 New research focal point: Societal integration